CtrlK

 Distinctiveness Conflict Risk

-The mention of 'harmful content' and 'blocklists' provides some specificity to content moderation, but 'analyze text and images' is broad enough to overlap with general text analysis or image analysis skills.
+The combination of 'harmful content' analysis with 'customizable blocklists' is somewhat specific, but 'analyze text and images' is broad enough to overlap with general text/image analysis skills.

 2 / 3